 Plan Comparison:

 Navigators help patients compare different health insurance plans to determine which one best fits their needs and budget.
-They explain the differences in coverage levels, premiums, deductibles, copayments, and out-of-pocket expenses, enabling patients to make informed decisions.
+They clearly explain the differences in coverage levels, premiums, deductibles, copayments, and out-of-pocket expenses, thus enabling patients to make informed decisions.

 Financial Assistance: